itzz-ryan/SynovaOS/README.md

+# 🚧 Important
-# Currently broken, and I'm too lazy to fix.
+Currently broken, and I'm too lazy to fix.
 Feel free to open a pull request and fix it for me.

 ---